southworks/copilot-metrics-dashboard/README.md

 1. Click deploy.

 *For the GitHub token and API Key, a secret can be added in the secret manager and referenced in the security and image repo tab.
 The API key value is arbitrary and can be a GUID for example.

+**This setting is optional.
+Set this if you want to have data separated by teams in the Metrics Dashboard site.

 ### Configuring schedule jobs